Undergoing plastic or cosmetic surgery can have a profound effect on your quality of life, your psyche, and unfortunately, your bank account.

 The related disciplines of plastic surgery and cosmetic surgery both deal with improving your appearance:

 - Plastic Surgery: This type of surgery seeks to repair or reconstruct your body and facial defects arising from birth disorders, disease, trauma, burns, and other events.
-Often, the areas involved don’t look or function properly, and include cleft palates, skin grafts, breast reconstruction, and scar removal.
+Often, the areas involved don’t look or function properly, and include cleft palates, skin grafts, etc.

 Plastic surgeons, accredited through the American Board of Plastic Surgery, can perform plastic and cosmetic surgery, whereas the American Board of Cosmetic Surgery specializes in training cosmetic surgeons.